homeresearchprojectsaboutcontact

 02

-Each trip becomes an agent.
+Each trip becomes an agent navigating the Amsterdam road network.
 Hard braking events trigger probabilistic state transitions from SAFE to AT_RISK to UNSAFE.

 03

-Braking events are mapped against traffic lights, road surface type, and facility type to isolate infrastructure-driven risk.
+Braking events mapped against traffic lights, road surface type, and facility type to isolate infrastructure-driven risk.

 04